DevLUp-Inc/Collab-Template/docs/collab-template/project-organization_exanite.md

 # Exanite's Project Organization

 > Since I usually use Unity, this will be written based off of how I
-> typically organize my projects.
+> typically organize my projects in Unity.

 I recommend dividing your project into four different sections: